Turmeric has many perceived health benefits including being a powerful natural anti-inflammatory and antioxidant.

 Otherwise, you’ll hardly get any absorption of curcumin.

-You’ll also want to look out for a supplement which contains piperine in combination with turmeric.
+You’ll also want to look out for a supplement that contains piperine in combination with turmeric.
 Piperine is extracted from black pepper seeds.

 This is because it’s been shown to increase the absorption of turmeric by up to 2000%! so it’s an absolute must-have.